 -Continued proliferation and rapid growth of monkeypox cases.

-The above estimates are based on TPOXX being a primary treatment drug for monkeypox, coupled with a continued proliferation and expansion of monkeypox cases.
-Possible delays in widespread administration and FDA approval (for the treatment of monkeypox) are possible, and therefore, the investment should not be considered risk-free.
-These estimates are based on a relatively (though not overtly) pro-active approach by public health authorities worldwide to treat the disease.
+This is speculative and significant upwards movement in share price may be contingent on TPOXX being a primary treatment drug for monkeypox, coupled with a continued proliferation and expansion of monkeypox cases.
+Possible delays in widespread administration and FDA approval (for the treatment of monkeypox) are possible, and therefore, the investment should not be considered low risk.
+These estimates are based on a relatively pro-active approach by public health authorities worldwide to treat the disease as well.
 If public health authorities consider a gap in data is present, significant delays for mass orders may occur.
 This may be related to a decision that the disease has few severe outcomes, and hence more testing may be required to establish the risk-benefit profile is sufficient for some/most cohorts.
 On the other hand, multiple severe longer-term complications are known to exist for the virus (both in this out-break, and past), which may contribute to an expedited widespread implementation of TPOXX.

 In the following paragraphs, it will be detailed how SIGA holds an effective monopoly for anti-viral treatments for Orthopoxviruses such as monkeypox, making TPOXX the designated and “primary treatment drug for monkeypox”, as posited above.